 Artificial intelligence has enormous potential for improving healthcare across all areas of the NHS and social care.
-NIHR currently has two routes for researchers and industry partners seeking funding for health research involving artificial intelligence.
+NIHR facilitated three routes for researchers and industry partners seeking funding for health research involving artificial intelligence.

-The NIHR has two new funding streams to support applications for health and care research involving artificial intelligence (AI).
+The NIHR offered three funding streams to support health and care research that involves artificial intelligence (AI).

-The new £23m call will generate a pipeline of data science and artificial intelligence translational research projects to understand and map clusters of MLTC-M. The call will support research collaborations and partnerships between leading academic institutions, health and care researchers, AI experts, and practitioners.
-This call aims to grow capacity and capability for multi-disciplinary working in MLTC-M for the benefit of patients, practitioners and the public.
+In 2020-2021 the £23m call generated a pipeline of data science and artificial intelligence translational research projects to understand and map clusters of MLTC-M. The call supported research collaborations and partnerships between leading academic institutions, health and care researchers, AI experts, and practitioners.
+This call aimed to grow capacity and capability for multi-disciplinary working in MLTC-M for the benefit of patients, practitioners and the public.

 NIHR has produced a Strategic Framework for MLTC-M research.
 This outlines what NIHR means when we talk about MLTC-M, our research priorities in this area and the actions we are putting in place to support them.